h3ct0r/StarcraftNash/README.md

 # StarcraftNash

+The code in this repository is deprecated.
+Development is continuing in https://github.com/DanielKneipp/StarcraftNash.

 Repository with code for strategy selection in StarCraft.

 StarCraft is a complex game and players often resort to strategies (policies that map game states to actions).
 Here, we abstract game details and deal with strategy selection.